vmware-tanzu/community-edition/docs/site/content/docs/assets/package-installation.md

     > Repositories installed into the `tanzu-package-repo-global` namespace will provide their packages to the entire
     > cluster.
 It is possible to install package repositories into specific namespaces when using the `--namespace` argument.
-    > To install a package from a repository in another namespace will require you to specify that namespace as an agrument
+    > To install a package from a repository in another namespace will require you to specify that namespace as an argument
     > to the `tanzu package install` command.

 1. Verify the package repository has reconciled.